Enrique Tarriopardon

 Background

 Enrique Tarrio was the national chairman of the Proud Boys.
+In late December 2020 he created the group’s “Ministry of Self Defense” (MOSD), a leadership structure that became the hub for planning the January 6 attack.
 He was convicted in the District of Columbia of seditious conspiracy and related offenses for his role in the January 6, 2021, Capitol attack and was sentenced to 22 years in prison—among the longest sentences in the Capitol breach cases.

 The Case

 Tarrio was convicted of seditious conspiracy and related charges.
-He was not at the Capitol on January 6 but was found to have led the Proud Boys in planning and encouraging the attack.
+He was not at the Capitol on January 6 (he had been arrested in D.C. on January 4 and banned from the city) but directed the Proud Boys from afar via encrypted Telegram.
+While the attack was underway he posted on Parler that he was “enjoying the show,” told associates “Don’t fucking leave,” and when asked “Are we a militia yet?” replied “Yep” and added “Make no mistake … We did this.”
+He had also posted a pre-recorded “Premonition” video in front of the Capitol, reflecting foreknowledge of the attack.
+He was found to have led the Proud Boys in planning and encouraging the assault.
 The attack disrupted the certification of the presidential election, injured law enforcement officers, and damaged public trust in the peaceful transfer of power.
 He was sentenced in September 2023 to 22 years in prison.

 The Pardon